 Align payment policies and incentives

-THI will work with academia, professional societies, health providers, public and private third-party payors and providers to achieve appropriate payment policies that reflect the unique value-added of artificial intelligence, quantum computing, and robotics tools.
-Aside from value-based payment approaches, this may require a different payment approach and levels of payment than currently used for reimbursement of services.
+THI will work with academia, professional societies, health providers, public and private third-party payors and providers to identify payment policies that reflect the unique value-added of newly emerging solutions to problems in providing equitable healthcare.
+Such solutions may utilize artificial intelligence, quantum computing, and robotics tools.

 Promote partnership in developing ethical applications

-The healthcare and technology industries should work together to foster basic and applied research on the ethical, legal and social implications of the use of artificial intelligence, automation, sensors and robotics for individuals, families and communities.
-Such initiatives as the ELSI Research Program at the National Human Genome Research Institute is one model approach.
+The healthcare and technology industries should work together to foster basic and applied research on the ethical, legal and social implications of the use of emerging technologies in healthcare.
 Development of public policies, standards and guidelines should involve all stakeholders.
 Patient data belongs to the patient and such information should have full privacy protections.
 Such data can be an important asset, when used collectively, for improving population health, assuming privacy protections are in place.

 Advance public understanding

-Public goodwill for the use of artificial intelligence, automation, and robotics is critical.
+Public goodwill for the use of newly emerging capabilities in medicine is critical.
 As such, THI is committed to polices that inform patients, providers, payors, regulators, and other governmental and professional bodies about the value and uses of these innovations and provide forums for open discussion.